sir-ducanh/WP-Plugin-Handbook-Vi/docs/plugin-basics/plugin-basics.rst

 and the
 `register_uninstall_hook() <https://developer.wordpress.org/reference/functions/register_uninstall_hook/>`__.

-The ::ref:`activation hook <activation-deactivation-hooks>` is run when you *activate* your plugin.
+The :ref:`activation hook <activation-deactivation-hooks>` is run when you *activate* your plugin.
 You would use this to provide a function to set up your plugin — for example, creating some default settings in the ``options`` table.

-The ::ref:`deactivation hook <activation-deactivation-hooks>` is run when you *deactivate* your plugin.
+The :ref:`deactivation hook <activation-deactivation-hooks>` is run when you *deactivate* your plugin.
 You would use this to provide a function that clears any temporary data stored by your plugin.

-These ::ref:`uninstall methods <uninstall-methods>` are used to clean up after your plugin is *deleted* using the WordPress Admin.
+These :ref:`uninstall methods <uninstall-methods>` are used to clean up after your plugin is *deleted* using the WordPress Admin.
 You would use this to delete all data created by your plugin, such as any options that were added to the ``options`` table.